-USABILITY TESTING: The basic outline of an usability test is shown in the figure 9.1.
+USABILITY TESTING - THE GENERAL SETTING: The basic outline of an usability test is shown in the figure 9.1.
 For more details see e.g. Lauesen (2005), chapters 1 and 131, Dumas and Fox (2008), chapter 572, and Dix et al. (2003)3, chapter 9.

 If the specification of a normative actor story (NAS) together with actor models (AM) as well as the task induced actor requirements (TAR) are completed, then it is highly recommended to test these concepts in reality.
-Because in the phase of the AAI analysis there exists not yet an implementation a test has to improvise in some sense.
+Because in the phase of the AAI analysis there exists not yet an implementation of the assisting actor (aA) with its interface a test has to improvise in some sense.